 Having your hair done is a real confidence booster and a great excuse to sit down and unwind for a few hours!
 Who doesn't love a hair wash and relaxing scalp massage?
 Uniko Eco Salon and Studio 54 both offer a wide range of services to help you look your best including haircuts, colour and blowdrys.
 Or why not book an additional treatment such as Hair Botox from Uniko or a deep conditioning mask from Studio 54?
 Both salons use natural hair products that are cruelty-free and vegan so you are also doing your bit for the environment.
 Men dont need to feel left out either and can take advantage of haircuts and grooming services and even facials.

 3. Try a Yoga Class

 Yoga is a workout for the body and the mind.
 Bring your focus back to your breath by participating in a restorative yoga class.
-Whether you prefer a heated yin session or a vinyasa flow, yoga is the perfect way to add a bit of zen to your life.
-Practise at home with the Asana Rebel app or head to a class at One Heart Cayman Yoga & Apothecary Or VITAL Spinbar & Yogaden.
-When you get on the mat, you’ll feel the connection between your mind, body and breath start to blossom.
+Whether you prefer a heated yin session or a vinyasa flow, yoga is the perfect way to add a bit of Zen to your life.
+Practise at home with the Down Dog or the Asana Rebel app or head to a yoga class at one of Grand Cayman's many very good yoga studios.
+When you get on the mat, youll feel the connection between your mind, body and breath start to blossom.

 4. Treat Yourself to New Skin Care Products